Although I may not be looking for a job at the moment, this section should answer a lot of questions you might have (if you’re recruiting).

 1. ARE YOU INTERESTED IN RELOCATION?

-2. WHAT KIND OF ROLE ARE YOU MOST INTERESTED IN?
+2. WHAT KIND OF ROLES ARE YOU INTERESTED IN?

 3. HOW OFTEN WOULD YOU BE ABLE TO VISIT THE OFFICE?